 The Research Consulting Center (RCC) provides support and supplementary instruction for students who are involved in courses or projects requiring the use of quantitative and qualitative research methods.
-The center is also a resource for faculty who desire assislocal community colleges and informational visits to area high schools.
-General advising is provided by this office for students who have not yet applied to the university or decided on a major.
+The center is also a resource for faculty who desire assistance with research design; data collection, management, and interpretation; selection of appropriate statistical procedures; and writing and presentation of research.
+The RCC lab is located in CLCC 104.